dillon-DL/SickleCell/README.md

 # SickleCell
-This program will stimulate the effects of a Single Nucleotide Polymorphism that leads to genetic diseases
+This program will stimulate the effects of a Single Nucleotide Polymorphism that leads to genetic diseases using Python